New Finland: Geography

-New Finland is a district in the Qu'Appelle valley, the south eastern part of the province of Saskatchewan, Canada.
+New Finland is a district in the Qu'Appelle valley, the south eastern part of the province of Saskatchewan.
 Uusi Suomi is Finnish for New Finland, the name adopted by this Finnish block settlement.
 The district is 20 km north Wapella.
-It is northwest of Whitewood, Saskatchewan, and south of Yorkton.
+It is northwest of Whitewood, and south of Yorkton.
 The Manitoba border is located just 40 mi to the east.
-Esterhazy, New Stockholm and Tantallon are other neighbouring settlements.
-The district is located in the rural municipality of Willowdale.
+Esterhazy, New Stockholm, and Tantallon are other neighbouring settlements.
+The district is located in the Rural Municipality of Willowdale No. 153.
 The Dominion Land Survey description of New Finland District's location are sections within Township (Tsp) 16, 17, 18 at Ranges 32, 33 West of the First meridian and sections within Tsp 16, 17, 18 within Ranges (Rge) 1,2 West of the Second Meridian.
 The centre of the district consisting of church, hall, and schoolhouse was Section 36 Tsp 17, Rge 1 West of the 2nd Meridian.
 New Finland is located in the north eastern section of the topographical area named Wood Hills to the north of Moose Mountain and south of the Qu'Appelle River.
 New Finland is situated in the Melville Plain of the Aspen Parkland ecoregion.

 Economy

 The Finnish settlers found an area which was still wooded and had historically escaped the many grass fires which blanketed the great plains.
 The homesteaders found an area which resembled their homeland both in geography and climate.
 Qu'Appelle River and Round Lake were nearby water areas, for a community used to a land of lakes.
 Suomi translates to "the people and the land of the marshes".
 They were able to bring many of the farming customs of Finland to the new country.
 They ploughed the land with oxen, harvested with scythes, and threshed it with flails.
 The Finns were also excellent cattlemen.
 For sustenance, fish was plentiful from the streams and rivers as were various species of wild game.
 Many settlers would add an extra room to the sauna to keep the chickens warm through the cool winter months.
-The families were self-sufficient on the land, trapping, hunting, completing garments of skins and hides, picking berries, canning and baking.
+The families were self-sufficient on the land, trapping, hunting, completing garments of skins and hides, picking berries, canning, and baking.
 Settlers would travel into town, a trip which took 24 hours by horse, selling logs for any additional provisions they may need.
 In the early 1900s the community saw a store, blacksmith, sawmill, grist mill, and shingle making enterprises spring up.
 The Clayridge post office was part of the New Finland district.